sandbender/kragle_docs/Full_Example_API.md

 Our new "Send message to HipChat room" Block has now been created, with a Block id of 3.

+#### Create a new Type which defines the input format for the Block we just created...

-Now that we have our block, we still need to create something else before we can use this in a Stack: for the input Type to the Block, we've specified `hipchat_message_to_room`, which doesn't exist yet since we just made that up.
+Now that we have our block, we still need to create something else before we can use this in a Stack: for the input Type to the Block, we've specified `HipChat - New Message for Room`, which doesn't exist yet since we just made that up.
 In order for this Block to work, we'll need to create that Type:

 ```python
 >>> hipchat_message_to_room_type_definition = '''